- The Refugee Health Program (formerly the Refugee Health Nurse Program) operates in 17 local government areas of Victoria.

 Victorian Foundation for Survivors of Torture

-The Vicctorian Foundation for Survivors of (Foundation House) provides training for refugee health nurses and community-based nurses who care for refugee populations.
+The (Foundation House) provides training for refugee health nurses and community-based nurses who care for refugee populations.
 The Foundation also undertakes a range of other work, including direct care, advocacy and research.

 Foundation House is also the auspice for the Refugee Health Network, providing a significant level of resources and support (including use of facilities)